-HMRC - STSM101020 - What Is A Unit Trust?
+HMRC - STSM101020 - Introduction To Collective Investment Schemes: What Is A Unit Trust?

 A ‘unit trust scheme’ is defined in section 237(1) Financial Services and Markets Act 2000 (FSMA) as

 ‘a collective investment scheme under which the property is held on trust for the participants’.